Pepperoni-Jabroni/ThirdPersonMaps/README.md

 Render those pesky Minecraft Maps in everyone's favorite perspective: third person. #thirdpersongang

+This is a **client-side mod**.
 All you have to do is simply hold a Map & be in third person!
 The Map HUD works exactly as you'd expect:
 - Updates in real time
 - Works with non-fully explored Maps
 - Works at any scale